 Therefore, it is essential that the data management system procedure provides the capability to detect whether data drift has occurred to assist in decision-making if the model needs to be updated due to a decrease in its performance.

 Data drift detection procedure allows to assist ML model maintenance procedures.
 To support ML model management, e.g. assist ML model maintenance, the AIMLE data management assistance service need be enhanced by adding drift detection functionality.

+ML model evaluation profile ID is provided as part of data drift requirements to allow the AIMLE server with obtaining ML model evaluation information for performing data drift detection.

 The following clauses specify the impact to existing AIMLE procedures for the enhancements of AIMLE data management assistance service.